 The University has been creating reading lists online for many years.
 The ultimate goal is to have a reading list for all modules, in line with other institutions.

 By creating reading lists online you can provide a resource that allows your students to link directly to many of their essential materials from within their Blackboard module.
 You are able to edit the list whenever you wish, providing your students with up-to-date resource information.

 You can give your students access to many different types of resources.
 These can include the following:

 · Scanned book chapters and journal articles (more information about the University's scanning licence can be found here)

 · Digital learning objects

-For more information about resources and materials, please contact your Information Librarian.
+For more information about resources and materials, please contact your Faculty Librarian.